 Companies looking to invest in Australia need to be informed about the everchanging complexities that underpin the planning and environmental legal framework, but also look at industry opportunities, government policies and programs that can create benefits to business and the environment.
 State and federal governments are planning for more growth and development.
 We are seeing implementation of long term metropolitan and regional strategies as well as reforms to state planning laws.

 Investments in infrastructure are encouraged and are creating world class service sectors and transport networks for Australian cities.

 Investment opportunities in renewable energy sectors and low-emissions technologies are also on the rise.
 The Australian federal government has introduced a range of regulatory reforms aimed at reducing Australia's carbon emissions and facilitating investment in renewable energy projects, including:

-- direct action policies on climate change, including the Emissions Reduction Fund, which provide financial incentives to business for emissions reduction activities; - + a target of 23.5 per cent of Australia's electricity to be generated from renewable sources in 2020, implemented through the Renewable Energy Target schemes; and - targets to reduce Australia's emissions to 26-28 per cent on 2005 levels by 2030 (based on Australia's commitments under the Paris Agreement).
+- direct action policies on climate change, including the Emissions Reduction Fund, which provide financial incentives to business for emissions reduction activities; - the Large Scale Renewable Energy Target Scheme, requiring high-end energy users (typically wholesale electricity retailers) to acquire fixed amounts of electricity from renewable energy sources - scheduled to run until 2030; and - targets to reduce Australia's emissions to 26-28 per cent on 2005 levels by 2030 (based on Australia's commitments under the Paris Agreement).